semdner/Fra-UAS-LaTeX-Template/README.md

 ## Project Structure

 To use this template, download this repository.
 The `README.md` file can be deleted because the actual LaTeX template is contained in the `src` folder.
 Replace the `src` folder name with any name, such as the name of your essay.
-The structure of `src` the the following
+The structure of `src` the the following:

 ```bash
 ├── src_de